Fostering excellence in oral healthcare

 Career pathways for dental professionals

-The portfolio of qualifications that is currently offered by FGDP(UK) will be expanded upon and designed to offer the structured progression that is needed.
+The portfolio of qualifications that is currently offered by FGDP(UK) will be complemented and designed to offer the structured progression that is needed.

 We aim to pursue a Royal Charter, elevating the standing of general dentistry alongside its healthcare peers, and appealing to the culture of service in society that underpins the very best in healthcare professionalism.

 We have the support of key agencies and institutions across dentistry and healthcare to make our case, and we are convinced that this is the time for such an institution to emerge.

 The intended purpose of the College will be: